pactflow/pact-protobuf-plugin/README.md

       )
     ),

-    // We are expecting an error responmse for this message "responseMetadata", Map.of(
+    // We are expecting an error response for this message "responseMetadata", Map.of(
       "grpc-status", "UNIMPLEMENTED",
       "grpc-message", "matching(type, 'we do not currently support parallelograms')"